Entering his ninth season as head coach of the Blue Devils.

-John Kerr enters his seventh season as the head coach of the Duke men’s soccer team.
+John Kerr enters his ninth season as the head coach of the Duke men’s soccer team.
 Kerr, inducted into the Duke Sports Hall of Fame in 2004, replaced longtime coach John Rennie, who spent 29 seasons at the helm of the Blue Devil program.
 Under the guidance of Kerr, the Blue Devils have advanced to four NCAA Tournaments and to the round of 16 in 2009, collected eight NSCAA All-America awards, and a Hermann Trophy winner.

 The 2013 campaign was a season of growth for the Blue Devils.
 Duke battled to six ties, while three of its five losses came by just a single goal.
 Sebastien Ibeagha captured All-ACC first team and NSCAA All-America third team recognition after anchoring the defense to a 0.93 goals against average for the year.
-Sean Davis, Duke's field general in the midfield, garnered All-ACC second team recognition and utility man Zach Mathers and top scorer Brody Huitema were voted to the third team.
+Davis, Duke's field general in the midfield, garnered All-ACC second team recognition and utility man Zach Mathers and top scorer Brody Huitema were voted to the third team.